For breakfast, lunch, or dinner, make a frittata (free-TA-ta).

 2. HEAT the olive oil in a 6” cast iron pan.
-When hot, add the garlic and onions and cook until they start to color, about 3 mintues.
-Add the corn, tomatoes and basil.
+When hot, add the garlic and onions and cook until they start to color, about 3 minutes.
+Add the corn, tomatoes, and basil.
 Lower the heat to medium and cook together for about 5 minutes until the onions are how you like them.
 Then scrape the contents into a bowl and let cool.

 3. REGREASE the bottom and sides of the pan.
 Mix the egg mixture with the corn and tomatoes, and season with salt and pepper to taste.
 Pour the mixture into the pan and bake until the center of the frittata is just set and no longer jiggling, about 15 to 20 minutes.